paulccote/ExC5/README.md

 * Channel-based, similiar to IRC, but flexible because plugins can be freely chosen for channels
 * A wide variety of plugins is already provided (a chat-plugin or even games like Connect Four or Blackjack)
 * Third-party plugins can be used to host channels, all you need is a host for your HTML-file
+* Runs in browsers

 ## Upcoming features

-* Support for browsers and mobiles
+* Support for mobile devices where popup windows are not available
 * Support for WebRTC (which allows peer-to-peer connections, video-chat, amongst other features)
-* Several plugins planned (games/pool, utility/whiteboard, entertainment/watch-together, etc.)
+* Several plugins planned (games/pool, utility/whiteboard, entertainment/youtube-together, etc.)

 ## Screenshot